kubernetesdaily/kubernetesdaily.github.io/_posts/2022-01-05-extend-gitops-security-with-terrascan.md

 Handling connection for 8080
 ```

-# cheers you have dasboard in browser
+#  you have dasboard in browser
 ```
 username = admin
 ```